embergershared/WinFormLocalized/README.md

 You can now test the back and forth between the 2 languages thanks to the ComboBox control.

+To add controls and continue developing the form:

+- Switch the `Language` property of the form to `Default`,

+- Add and customize all other controls,

+- Switch the `Language` property to `French (France)` to translate the new controls content.

 Hope this helps.

 ## References